DARIAH-ERIC/lexicalresources/Resources/grammars-in-TEI/README.md

 ## Paradigm tables

-Let's take a look at a paradigm table from Jonas' dissertation ADD INFO...
+Let's take a look at a paradigm table.
+This is from Jonas Lau's PhD dissertation (TODO: add full reference)

 ![](https://i.imgur.com/56XEUeD.png)